AndyYu25/CX4640-f23-final/README.md

 ## Essentially Non-Oscillatory Methods

 Essentially Non-Oscillatory (ENO) methods are a class of finite difference methods designed to approximate smooth solutions to functions with discontinuities while maintaining a high order of accuracy.
-The fundamental principle behind ENO schemes is selecting the smoothest interpolant in a given area [https://ntrs.nasa.gov/api/citations/19980007543/downloads/19980007543.pdf, pg 1].
+The fundamental principle behind ENO schemes is selecting the smoothest interpolant in a given area [5].

 More formally, consider a discrete grid $a = x_{1/2} < x_{3/2} < ... < x_{n - 1/2} < x_{n + 1/2} = b$ in the domain of a function $f$.